rTOF-INDICATOR/Mortality-Risk-Score/README.md

 # Mortality-Risk-Score

+The risk score calculator can be found in "rTOF risk calculator.xlsx".
+An example input and output is provided.

 This risk score can be used to risk stratify patients with repaired tetralogy of Fallot.

 Input parameters are:
 * Age (in years)
 * Body mass index (dichotimized based on BMI < 30 kg/m2 or >= 30 kg/m2)